 Will Google’s EU user consent policy still be applicable when the third-party cookie is gone?

-Make sure your website is compliant today, by implementing a CMP.
-It’s free for 14 days, and Google Consent Mode v2 is included.
+Make sure your website is compliant today by implementing a Google-compliant CMP.
+It’s free for 14 days, and Google Consent Mode v2 integration is included by default.